L3MON4D3/LuaSnip/DOC.md

     `ls.config.setup({ enable_autosnippets = true })` if you want to use this
     feature).
 If unset it depends on how the snippet is added of which type the snippet will be.

-- `nodes`: A single node, or a list of nodes.
-The nodes that make up the snippet.

-- `opts`: A table, with the following valid keys:

   - `condition`: `fn(line_to_cursor, matched_trigger, captures) -> bool`, where
       - `line_to_cursor`: `string`, the line up to the cursor.
       - `matched_trigger`: `string`, the fully matched trigger (can be retrieved